 SSH: this is an acronym that stands for ‘Secure Shell’.
-It is a communication protocol involving a variety of authentication methods which can be used for connecting computers remotely over a specified Transmission Control Protocol or Internet Protocol.
+It is a communication protocol involving a variety of authentication methods that can be used for connecting computers remotely over a specified Transmission Control Protocol or Internet Protocol.

 SSL: this is an acronym that stands for ‘Secure Sockets Layer’ is an encryption protocol that is used to secure communications across networks

 Database: A database is a collection of related data that are systematically arranged or stored.
 WordPress uses MYSQL as its database management system which is used to create, edit, delete and to store information.

 Database Table: This refers to a table contained in the database of a particular website.